regularjs/guide/en/syntax/expression.md

   __Tips__

-  1. `this` point to the context.
+  1. `this` points to the context.
-  2. the root of the data is context.data. so `user` in Expression is means 'context.data.user'
+  2. the root of the data is context.data. so `user` in Expression means 'context.data.user'
-  3. regular dont supoort prefix,postfix and bitwise operation(e.g. `++`,`--`, `&`)
+  3. regular dont support prefix, postfix and bitwise operation(e.g. `++`,`--`, `&`)
   4. you can directly use some global Object like:

     true false undefined null Array Date JSON Math NaN RegExp decodeURI decodeURIComponent encodeURI encodeURIComponent parseFloat parseInt Object String

 ## Expression only binding-once

-Beacuse the dirty-check's performance is tightly related to the number of the binding. so the less binding is created the better .
+Beacuse the dirty-check's performance is tightly related to the number of the binding, the less binding is created, the better.

 in regularjs you can wrap your Expression with `@(Expression)` to  make the Expression only __trigger once__.

 __Example__